Dulce Esperanza – Sweet Hope

 Concern for the children lead the formation of a Coalition.
 This coalition is made up of the Warwick Area Migrant Committee, parent representatives; the Alamo Community Center; Hudson River HealthCare, volunteers and Migrant Education.
 Meetings were held during late last year and early in 2017 to come up with an alternate plan.
 A plan was developed with a proposal for a specific location.

 The Pine Island School was in an ideal location to host the program.
 It was a historical site for this program beginning as early as 1964.
 The program was coordinated by the WAMC and served 200 children.
-This year with the support of , Dr. David Leach, Superintendent of WVSCD, the summer program was held at the Pine Island School.
-He has been a leading supporter of this program.
+With the support of Dr. David Leach, Superintendent of Warwick Valley School District, the summer program has been held at the Pine Island School since 2018.
+Dr. Leach has been a leading supporter of this program and is one of the many local educational professionals who support our program.
 The school has provided an ideal location for up to one hundred children.